BORN TO RUN

 Calling Homicide, which premiered today in 1956, is a little known procedural crime drama about two cops who try to solve a Tinseltown murder and stumble upon other heinous crimes.
 It starred Bill Elliot, and was one of four movies in which he played the same character—Los Angeles County Sheriff’s Department homicide detective Andy Doyle.
 In true b-movie fashion, these four films hit cinemas in a rush—between December 1955 and April 1957—and as you might guess, when you churn flicks out that quickly things like deep characterization and plot complexity take a back seat.
 But Calling Homicide isn’t bad.
 It just lacks distinction.

 The truth is, we watched this solely because of Kathleen Case, who we think is real purty.
 But her role, while pivotal, is also minimal, despite her second billing.
 For an actress with numerous credits there isn’t a ton about her online.
 She’s probably best known for an automobile accident.
 On February 5, 1967, six years after her most recent acting job, she crashed her car into actor Dirk Rambo’s, and he burned up in the fire that resulted.
 She was charged with felony drunk driving and manslaughter, but at trial she was found not at fault.
 She wasn’t at fault in Calling Homicide either.
 Like her co-stars, she did her best.
-But you can only overcome so much.
+But you can overcome only so much.

 Someone in the sleeping compartment isn't going to wake up.